Drew72-ita/UTXOscope/README.md

 Alternatively, it is possible to explore historical price dynamics by specifying a starting block and custom parameters.

 ## Example
-To explore price activity starting from April 2nd, 2025:
+To explore price activity on a 80x24 terminal starting from April 2nd, 2025:

 python3 UTXOscope.py